msradam/dreamstreets/README.md

 ### Setup Instructions

-1. Deploy the dreamstreets template on Runpod with exposed ports:
+1. Deploy the dreamstreets template (will make public) on Runpod with exposed ports:
    - 8888 (JupyterLab)
    - 11434 (Ollama API)
    - 22 (SSH)